-During fiscal year 2020, approximately 89 percent of total contract revenue was related to contracts with the city of Chicago.
+During fiscal years 2021 and 2020, approximately 80 and 89 percent, respectively, of total contract revenue was related to contracts with the City of Chicago, Illinois.
 All operations are conducted in the Chicago metropolitan area, and the Organization's overall activity is subject to market conditions in that area.